 Bright lights, lots of extra noise, and extra smells — and everyone seems to be rushing.
 There’s a lot more people out and about, and there’s always some place to be.
-It’s so easy to get stressed at the holidays.
+It’s so easy to get stressed when there’s a lot going on.
+Maybe it’s a holiday season, or a big life change, like a move, a divorce, or a death in the family.
+Positive or negative, big changes can mean big feelings for adults.
 So why be surprised when your kids get overwhelmed too?

 When your kids get overwhelmed, try these strategies.